Jsan2178/Data-science-analysis-project-por-MS.c/README.md

 # Data-science-analysis-project-por-MS.c
 A brief abstract and report of my Master's degree thesis project in regression Neural Network application to particle physics.
-This project aims to analyze and predict a physical phenomenon called muon g-2 based on a new theory knowed as Supersimmetry as an extension of the Standard Model of particles, which is part of my thesis, any information about it please contact me to santillanjordan9@gmail.com., so I can provide my thesis to you or doi articles related to it, because my thesis isn't published yet.
+This project aims to analyze and predict a physical phenomenon called muon g-2 based on a new theory knowed as Supersimmetry as an extension of the Standard Model of particles, which is part of my thesis, any information about it please contact me to santillanjordan9@gmail.com, so I can provide my thesis to you or doi articles related to it, because this thesis isn't published yet.
 First to know:
 1. The main archive is "Thesis_code_main.ipynb", which is built on jupyter lab but can be implemented in another python kernel obviously just the scripts, not the notes of the notebook.
 2. This project uses several double truncated  probability distributions, you can call it in the main project with the file "dist_trunc.py".